-The lead and copper rule establishes criteria for monitoring and treatment of public drinking water systems to protect public health.
+The lead and copper rule (LCR) establishes criteria for monitoring and treatment of public drinking water systems to protect public health.
 This rule establishes a treatment technique to address lead and copper levels.
-Instead of a maximum contaminant level, an action level is established which if exceeded requires a public water system to take actions to reduce corrosivity of water and reduce leaching of metals from plumbing into the water.
+Instead of a maximum contaminant level, an action level is established which if exceeded requires a public water system to take actions to reduce the corrosivity of water and reduce the leaching of metals from plumbing into the water.
 The most common water treatments involve adjusting pH and alkalinity to reduce solubility and affect calcium deposition on pipes or the addition of phosphate products to provide a physical barrier between pipes and the water.

 - Taking further steps optimize their corrosion control treatment (for water systems serving 50,000 people that have not fully optimized their corrosion control).

 - Educating the public about the health effects of lead exposure and actions consumers can take to reduce their exposure to lead.

 - Replacing the portions of lead service lines (lines that connect distribution mains to customers) under the water system's control.